durgarsharma/architectural-inductive-bias/README.md

 ### 1. The Failure Is Large and Robust to Configuration
 - BiLSTM achieves **99.91%** word accuracy on Vigenère; Transformer achieves **9.88%**
-- **24 hyperparameter configurations** (layers 2–8, d_model 128–512, sinusoidal and learned PE) all yield ~39% character accuracy — a 60pp gap from BiLSTM
+- **24 hyperparameter configurations** (layers 2–8, d_model 128–512, sinusoidal and learned PE) all yield ~39% character accuracy, a 60pp gap from BiLSTM
-- Transformer and MLP track each other within 0.2pp at every configuration, showing global attention offers no advantage over a position-agnostic baseline
+- Transformer and MLP track each other within 0.2pp at every configuration, showing global attention offers no advantage over a position agnostic baseline

 ### 2. Oracle Positional Encoding Does Not Fix the Failure
 - Five PE variants tested: sinusoidal, NoPE, learned, RoPE, and a custom **oracle modular encoding** that directly provides `sin/cos(2π·(t mod K)/K)` as input features
-- Oracle PE reaches **59.57%** — still 40pp below BiLSTM
+- Oracle PE reaches **59.57%**, still 40pp below BiLSTM
-- Causal (left-to-right) attention alone: **+0.67pp** — no effect
+- Causal (left-to-right) attention alone: **+0.67pp**, no effect
-- Causal + RoPE: **57.24%** — best Transformer condition, still 42.66pp below BiLSTM
+- Causal + RoPE: **57.24%**, best Transformer condition, still 42.66pp below BiLSTM
 - The bottleneck is the attention mechanism itself, not the positional signal available to it

 ### 3. The Failure Scales With Cycle Complexity